TurtleEngr/libre-bib/README.md

 can be used across multiple Libreoffice odt documents.

 Libre-Bib2 is mostly functional.
-I am using it for managing a large Bibliography with about 3,000 records, and my LibraryThing DB has over 400 references to books or media I own.
+I am using it for managing a large Bibliography with about 3,000 records.

 ## Features